bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_9.md

 > $$\mathbb{R}^n$$, such that $$q_A(v)$$ is an element of the original matrix group?
 In this case,
 > we would be able to ask if any of the subgroups are normal.

-It you take the set of all ortogonal $$n\times n$$ matrices with matrix multiplication, then this is a group.
+If we take the set of all ortogonal $$n\times n$$ matrices with matrix multiplication, then this is a group.
 Given two such matrices $$A$$ and $$B$$ their conjugation is given by $$ABA^{-1}$$ = $$ABA^{T}$$ (since for an orthogonal matrix we have $$A^{-1} = A^T$$).
 The right hand side resembles the definition of a quadratic form and it can be used to determine which subgroups of the group